-Before you start hunting for caterers here, there and everywhere, you need to know two things: what type of food you want to serve and how you want to serve it.
+Before you start hunting for wedding caterers here, there and everywhere, you need to know two things: what type of food you want to serve and how you want to serve it.
 Make a list of your favourite dishes and see if you can narrow it down to one type of cuisine (you can always use your wedding theme as inspo).
-You’ll also need to decide what catering style you want - a plated meal, food stations, family style, buffet or cocktail bites.
+You’ll also need to decide what catering style you want - a plated meal, food stations, family-style, buffet or cocktail bites.
 Some companies will offer all of them while others will only offer one or two serving options.

 Do your research

 Now it’s time to do a bit of research.
-Use our handy dandy vendor tool to browse all the amazing catering options in your area.
+Use our handy dandy wedding vendor tool to browse all the amazing wedding catering options in your area.
 This will help you find companies that specialize in your preferred style, helping you narrow down your search.
-You can also ask your venue coordinator if they have a preferred list of caterers that they work with and check to see if your favourite restaurants offer catering (many do).
+You can also ask your venue coordinator if they have a preferred list of wedding caterers that they work with and check to see if your favourite restaurants offer catering (many do).

 Lurk them on social media

-You won’t be able to taste your potentials caterer’s dishes until you schedule a tasting or visit their restaurant, but you can see how pretty their food is.
+You won’t be able to taste your potentials wedding caterer’s dishes until you schedule a tasting or visit their restaurant, but you can see how pretty their food is.
 Presentation matters and if their plates look like-worthy on Instagram, they’ll probably impress your guests IRL.

 A place may have stunning food, but that doesn’t necessarily mean the service is top of the line.
 Make sure you go the extra mile and read the reviews so that you can get some insight into how the company works.
-If more than a handful of couples have written unfavorable reviews, you may want to see what else is out there.
+If more than a handful of couples have written unfavourable reviews, you may want to see what else is out there.

 Get in touch

 The next step is reaching out to your top contenders and inquiring about pricing and availability.
-Keep the message short and sweet so that it’s easy for your caterer to understand (no need to add in a lengthy bio, it’s just business).
+Keep the message short and sweet so that it’s easy for your wedding caterer to understand (no need to add in a lengthy bio, it’s just business).
 Here’s a sample email to get you started:

 Hi [caterer’s name/company name],

 My name is [your name] and I found you on [where you found the caterer].
 I love the look of your sample menus and would like to learn more about your wedding services.
-I am getting married on [your wedding date] at [your wedding venue], and wanted to see if you were available.
+I am getting married on [your wedding date] at [your wedding venue] and wanted to see if you were available.
 If possible, could you send along information on your packages and pricing as well as a copy of your standard contract.

 [your name and contact info]